 2. Empower your child by problem-solving instead of labeling.

-move from being the problem to becoming the problem solver.
-Just focus on how he can remember this time, and he'll start to see that he's a kid
+from being the problem to becoming the problem solver.
+Just focus on how he can remember this one time, and he'll start to see that he's a kid who

-who can support himself to remember, more and more often.
+can support himself to remember, more and more often.
 Comment especially on any progress in the "right direction," even if it isn't perfect.
-We
+We all

 3. Empower your child by helping her keep "failure" in perspective.